swaywm/wlroots/CONTRIBUTING.md

 Object structs should only be destroyed when their resource is destroyed, ie. in the resource destroy handler (set with `wl_resource_set_implementation`).

-Destructor requests should only call `wl_resource_destroy`.
+- If the object has a destructor request: the request handler should just call `wl_resource_destroy` and do nothing else.
+The compositor must not destroy resources on its own outside the destructor request handler.

-The compositor should not destroy resources on its own.
+- If the protocol specifies that an object is destroyed when an event is sent: it's the only case where the compositor is allowed to send the event and then call `wl_resource_destroy`.
+An example of this is `wl_callback`.

 ### Inert resources